 Lastly, head formation is greatly affected by the nutrients provided to the soil while planting and during fertilizing.
 Hence, make sure that this aspect is not ignored.
 Taking care of your plant can go a long way and continue to provide you with delicious and healthy produce throughout the season!

-Step #13: Best ways to storage your Cauliflowers after harvesting
+Step-13: Best ways to store your Cauliflowers after harvesting

 Cauliflower cannot be stored for long periods of time.
 They are best kept wrapped in plastic in the refrigerator.
 Freshly harvested cauliflowers can last up to 2 weeks if stored correctly.
 After about a week, you can cut them into smaller florets and move them into sealed boxes.